 Dark clothing can be a significant safety hazard when walking at night.
 Pedestrians wearing dark clothing at night are first seen by drivers approximately 55 feet away, providing less than one second of reaction time for a driver traveling at 60 mph.
 This distance is significantly less than the visibility range of a pedestrian in bright clothing.

-Therefore, it’s crucial to wear bright clothing in order to limit dark areas and dark patches on your attire, and avoid the need to wear dark clothing.
-Instead, opt for brighter, more visible clothes in well lit areas.
+Therefore, it’s crucial to wear bright clothing to limit dark areas and dark patches on your attire and avoid the need to wear dark clothing.
+Instead, opt for brighter, more visible clothes in well-lit areas.

 Preparing Your Route in Advance